Streaming dictionary matching with mismatches: Introduction

-The pattern matching problem is the fundamental problem of string processing and has been studied for more than 40 years.
-Most of the existing algorithms are deterministic and assume the word-RAM model of computation.
-Under these assumptions, we must store the input in full, which is infeasible for modern massive data applications.
-The streaming model of computation was designed to overcome the restrictions of the word-RAM model.
-In this model, we assume that the text arrives as a stream, one character at a time.
-The characters are assumed to be integers that fit in $\Oh(\log n)$-bit machine words, where $n$ is the length of the stream.
-Each time a new character of the text arrives, we must update the output.
-The space complexity of an algorithm is defined to be all the space used, including the space we need to store the information about the pattern(s) and the text.
-The time complexity of an algorithm is defined to be the time we spend to process one character of the text.
+In this work, we focus on the streaming model of computation that was designed to overcome this restriction and allows developing particularly efficient algorithms.
+In the streaming model, we assume that the text arrives as a stream, one letter at a time.
+The space complexity of an algorithm is defined to be all the space used, including the space we need for storing the information about the pattern(s) and the text.
+The time complexity of an algorithm is defined to be the time we spend to process one letter of the text.
 The streaming model of computation aims for algorithms that use as little space and time as possible.
-All streaming algorithms we discuss in this paper are randomised by necessity.
-They can err with probability inverse-polynomial in the length of the input.
+All streaming algorithms we discuss in this paper are randomised and output correct answers with high probability\footnote{With high probability means with probability at least $1-1/n^c$ for any predefined constant $c>1$.}.

-The first sublinear-space streaming algorithm for exact pattern matching was suggested by Porat and Porat in FOCS 2009~\cite{Porat:09}.
-For a pattern of length $m$, their algorithm uses $\Oh(\log m)$ space and $\Oh(\log m)$ time per character.
-Later, Breslauer and Galil gave a $\Oh(\log m)$-space and $\Oh(1)$-time algorithm~\cite{Breslauer:11}.
+Throughout the paper, we assume that the length of the text is $\Oh(n)$.
+If the text is longer, we can partition it into overlapping blocks of length $\Oh(n)$ and process each block independently.

-The first algorithm for dictionary matching was developed by Aho and Corasick~\cite{AC75}.
-The algorithm assumes the word-RAM model of computation, and for a dictionary of $d$ patterns of length at most $m$, uses $\Omega(m d)$ space and $\Oh(1+occ)$ amortised time per character, where $occ$ is the number of the occurrences ending at this position.
-Apart from the Aho--Corasick algorithm, other word-RAM algorithms for exact dictionary matching include~\cite{WU92,BAP10,HKSTV10,B12,BR13,FGGK15,CCGLPR99,CW79,KPR16,DBLP:journals/corr/abs-1811-01248}.
-In ESA 2015, Clifford et al.~\cite{streamdictionary} showed a streaming dictionary matching algorithm that uses $\Oh(d \log m)$ space and $\Oh(\log\log(m+d)+occ)$ time per character.
-In ESA 2017, Golan and Porat~\cite{GP17} showed an improved algorithm that uses the same amount of space and $\Oh(1+occ)$ time per character for constant-size alphabets.
+The first sublinear-space streaming algorithm for the dictionary matching problem with $d = 1$ was suggested by Porat and Porat~\cite{Porat:09}.
+For a pattern of length $n$, their algorithm uses $\Oh(\log n)$ space and $\Oh(\log n)$ time per letter.
+Later, Breslauer and Galil gave a $\Oh(\log n)$-space and $\Oh(1)$-time algorithm~\cite{Breslauer:11}.
+For arbitrary~$d$, Clifford et al.~\cite{streamdictionary} showed a streaming algorithm that uses $\Oh(d \log n)$ space and $\Oh(\log\log(n+d)+|\occ|)$ time per letter.
+Golan and Porat~\cite{GP17} showed an improved algorithm that uses the same amount of space and $\Oh(1+|\occ|)$ time per letter for constant-size alphabets.